olavodias/GitHubAuth/README.md

 var token = jwt.Token;
 ```

+The `Token` property returns the token to be used in the Request Header.
 Everytime you call the `Token` property, it will evaluate if the token needs renewal.
 If it does, then it will automatically renew it.

 The JWT used for authenticate with the GitHub REST API needs a header and a payload, which is encrypted using the `SHA256` hash algorithm, and signed using `RS256`.

 The token is comprised of a header, a payload, and the signature.
 Both the header and payload are encoded with `Base64Url`.

-The formula would then be `Base64Url(header).Base64Url(payload).signedToken`.
+The formula would then be `Base64Url(header).Base64Url(payload).signature`.

 ### Header